Lumina Alliance –

 • Any other actions to contact, harass, track, or frighten you.

-• Approximately 7.5 million people are stalked in one year in the United States.
+people are stalked in one year in the United States

-Cyber abuse/harassment is any unwanted contact, whether it is in person or via text messages, emails, social media posts, or voicemail messages.
-The harassment can be threatening or abusive or messages sent over and over again, even if the content isn’t necessarily threatening.
-Other tactics of harassment include disclosing personal information to embarrass or hurt the victim or targeting friends, family, and colleagues.
+Cyber abuse / harassment is any unwanted contact, whether it is in person or via text messages, emails, social media posts, or voicemail messages.
+The harassment can be threatening or abusive, or it can be messages sent over and over again, even if the content isn’t necessarily threatening.
+Other tactics of harassment include disclosing personal information to embarrass or hurt you, or targeting your friends, family, and colleagues.

 • Repeated unwanted contact via text, messaging sites, email, social media, or phone calls.